-Members are also aware that an Elected Members Workshop took place in May 2018 to review the current Action Plan in advance of the development of the 2019/20 Action Plan and the key recommendation was to review the Summer Intervention Grant Aid and to include a small reactionary fund.
-Members are also reminded that high level consultation and engagement is carried out every 3 years to produce a Good Relations Audit, Strategy and Action Plan as requested by TEO.
-Members may wish to note that the current strategy operates until March 2020 and therefore a request to commence this assignment has been detailed in the Action Plan to develop a new three year Strategy and Action Plan for the period 2020-23
+Members were also reminded that an Elected Members Workshop took place in May 2018 to review the current Action Plan in advance of the development of the 2019/20 Action Plan and the key recommendation was to review the Summer Intervention Grant Aid and to include a small reactionary fund.
+Members were also reminded that high level consultation and engagement is carried out every 3 years to produce a Good Relations Audit, Strategy and Action Plan as requested by TEO.
+Members may wish to note that the current strategy operates until March 2020 and therefore a request to commence this assignment has been detailed in the Action Plan to develop a new three year Strategy and Action Plan for the period 2020-23.

-Members are reminded that TEO requires match funding of 25% from local councils.
-The total amount required to enable full implementation of the Good Relations Action Plan in 2019/20 is £209,494.56, which consists of £120,553.56 programme costs and £88,941 staff costs.
-A total amount of £157,120.92 has been requested from TEO.
-This sees an increase of approximately £8,000 from 2018/19.
-The Council would therefore be required to allocate a sum of £52,373.64 towards delivery of the Plan, provision for which has been made in the 2019/20 estimates.
+Members were reminded that TEO requires match funding of 25% from local Councils.
+The total amount required to enable full implementation of the Good Relations Action Plan in 2019/20 is $\pounds$ 209,494.56, which consists of $\pounds$ 120,553.56 programme costs and $\pounds$ 88,941 staff costs.
+A total amount of $\pounds$ 157,120.92 has been requested from TEO.
+This sees an increase of approximately $\pounds$ 8,000 from 2018/19.
+The Council would therefore be required to allocate a sum of $\pounds$ 52,373.64 towards delivery of the Plan, provision for which has been made in the 2019/20 estimates.